rgrannell1/needy/README.md

 ### Alternatives

-I wrote needy because it fits a use case I have very tidely; I have two large libraries (mchof and arrow, for those who are interested), and I needed a way of reducing the amount of ```if (is.function(f)) stop()` boilerplate code, and of standardising error messages.
+I wrote needy to fit a specific use case; I have two large libraries (mchof and arrow, for those who are interested), and I needed a way of reducing the amount of ```if (is.function(f)) stop()` boilerplate code, and of standardising error messages.